 Five years later, 1902, the Wright brothers debuted their most advanced glider: “Our new machine is a very great improvement over anything…anyone has built.
 Everything is so much more satisfactory that we now believe that the flying problem is really nearing its solution.”
 Wilbur Wright October 2, 1902

 What are we supposed to make these mystifying spotting of UFOs during the last few years of the 19th century… aliens?
 I do believe in life on other planets and would love to accept these events as more proof of aliens and UFOs.
-But in this case, I actually believe these are incidents that prove the U.S. government was far more advanced in the testing of flying machines than anyone ever suspected, for clearly the military would have been trying to create an airship at the same time so many engineers and scientists around the world were experimenting with the possibility.
+But in this case, I actually believe these are incidents that prove the U.S. government was far more advanced in the testing of flying machines than anyone ever suspected, for clearly the military would have been trying to create an airship at the same time that so many engineers and scientists around the world were experimenting with the possibility.

 Abbreviated TIMELINE of AVIATION: